CSCI-40500-Fall-2025/project-project-16/README.md

 JukeBoxd by:

-Nakib Abedin, Tedd Lee, Muslim Hussaini, Ishmam Khan, Sudiptto Biswas
+Muslim Hussaini, Ishmam Khan, Sudiptto Biswas

 # HOW TO INSTALL: